Sep. 12, 2024 Posted in Japan

 Working from home, but making a home somewhere else makes things a little more exciting.

-Nowadays, you can create your own schedule and make your office anywhere.
+Nowadays, you can create your own schedule and make your office anywhere thanks to the many jobs that accept remote work.
 Fiverr or UpWork are great ways to sell your skills.
 Is there something you’re really good at and want to share it with the world, why not create and sell a course on Thinkific?
 The possibilities are endless!

 If teaching interests you but you don’t meet the Japanese requirements, there are plenty of online classrooms, like this one – I’ve personally used it while travelling and found it to be super flexible.